Skip to Content

 Wearing hiking boots on the Camino de Santiago

 The two biggest problems many people have walking the Camino de Santiago in boots are weight and breathability.
-The higher the cut of the shoe the heavier it will obviously be.
+The higher the cut of the shoe the heavier it will be.
 Leather boots tend to be heavier and less flexible.
-Waterproof material does not only keep water out but also keeps water in.
-If your feet sweat a lot, leather or Gortex is less breathable and your feet can be wet in any conditions.
+With boots there are many different choices, the height of the boot and the material used for construction make a massive difference.
+Old-style, heavy, leather boots do not work well for us.

 SALOMON HIKING BOOTS CAMINO DE SANTIAGO